Archbishop de Paulo's Coat of Arms

 Archbishop de Paulo's Episcopal Consecration

-The Rt.
-Rev. Dr. Craig J. N. de Paulo is President of the Old Catholic Confederation.
+His Grace, The Most Rev. Dr. Craig J. N. de Paulo is Prelate of the Old Catholic Confederation.
 He is also Prior of St. Willibrord Priory, an Old-Catholic community of priests, oblates and associates active in education.

 From October 2013 to 2018, he served as Primate and Archbishop of the United States and Bishop of Pennsylvania.
 As Archbishop, he worked tirelessly for the cause of unity among American Old-Catholics and brought theological clarity to the religious identity of Old-Catholics.
 He also registered the term "Old Catholic" in order to protect it from fallacious use.
 Likewise, he vigorously advocated for the religious rights of Old-Catholics as a religious minority in the United States; and most especially, against the discrimination toward American Old-Catholics by the Union of Utrecht.
 During his tenure, he also developed strong ecclesial relationships between American Old-Catholics and Anglicans around the world, and especially in Africa, signing agreements of full communion, based upon the canonical significance of the theology of the 1931 Bonn Agreement.
 In recognition of his relationship with the Church of Nigeria, he was created Episcopal Canon of the Cathedral of St. Bartholomew in Wusasa.
 Archbishop de Paulo likewise advanced ecumenical relations between U.S. Old-Catholics and other Christian churches, becoming elected to the Board of Directors of the Pennsylvania Council of Churches in 2015.
 He also defended the orthodox faith of Old-Catholics and developed relations with the Eastern Orthodox Churches in the United States.
 As a scholar and professor himself, he brought high standards of theological education and spiritual depth to priestly formation by establishing a successful ministry formation program affiliated with the small, independent college he founded and chartered in Florida in 2012.
 He argued for the necessity of a formal Code of Canon Law for the Old Catholic Church in the United States, providing rights and justice for the faithful and led the Commission on drafting the canons.
 He also brought high liturgical standards to the Church, and led the Commission on Liturgy to publish its own Altar Book.
 While archbishop, he also purchased an historic estate in Pennsylvania by his own generosity and founded St. Willibrord Priory that has become the spiritual center for Old-Catholics in the United States.
 Finally, the Archbishop was Ecclesiastical Endorser for Old-Catholic priests serving as Chaplains and Commissioned Officers in the U.S. Armed Forces and in the Veteran's Administration.